 Though earning a Certified Personal Trainer credential is not universally required, many aspiring trainers who want to impress prospective employers seek out these credentials.
 There are a number of organizations offering CPT or Certified Personal Trainer examinations.
 You will also want to research the accreditation agencies governing this type of certification to make sure that the institution you're attending is well-respected in your field.
 The National Commission for Certifying Agencies (NCCA) and the Accrediting Commission of the Distance Education and Training Council (DETC) are two agencies worth looking into when considering any program in personal training.
 Read More

-Comprehensive List of Schools for an Online Personal Training Degree (12)
+Comprehensive List of Accredited Online Schools - Personal Training Degrees

 Personal trainers work with individuals and groups of a wide age range and skill level to improve their strength, conditioning, and aerobic activities.
 Typical responsibilities for personal trainers include showing clients the proper ways to do exercises, cardio, and strength training to maximize the effects and minimize potential injuries; planning different classes or routines for those with a lower (or higher) exercising IQ; changing and adapting programs when needed; and working to advise and encourage on issues related to weight control, nutrition, and lifestyle concerns.

 The minimum required degree to become a personal trainer is a high school diploma.
 Most personal trainers enter the profession after having earned their associate degree in personal training; however, increasingly, more employers are demonstrating a preference for applicants with higher degrees, such as bachelor's or master's degrees.
 These high-level degrees are not required for a career in the field of personal training, but it's helpful to earn additional education or certifications for related subjects like exercise science and physical education.
 In addition, training in management skills is highly recommended, especially for those aspiring trainers who would like to move up the employment ladder.